• Skip to primary navigation

 Take the Case to Court

-Only if the settlement negotiation fails will your lawsuit end in a trial.
+Only if settlement negotiations fail will your lawsuit proceed to trial.
 If you do have to go to court, both sides will have time to gather more information, find witnesses, and investigate.
 Your lawyer will argue your case and present all the evidence before a jury.

 The jury gets the final say in the outcome, although either side can appeal the decision.